geoserver/geoserver.github.io/_posts/2023-06-19-geoserver-2-22-4-released.md

 [docs](https://sourceforge.net/projects/geoserver/files/GeoServer/2.22.4/geoserver-2.22.4-htmldoc.zip/download) and
 [extensions](https://sourceforge.net/projects/geoserver/files/GeoServer/2.22.4/extensions/).

-This is a maintenance release of GeoServer providing a existing installations with minor updates and bug fixes.
+This is a maintenance release of GeoServer providing existing installations with minor updates and bug fixes.

-GeoServer is made in conjunction with GeoTools 28.4.
+GeoServer 2.24.4 is made in conjunction with GeoTools 28.4.

-Thanks to Jody Garnett (GeoCat) and Peter Smythe (AfriGIS) for making this release.
+Thanks to Peter Smythe (AfriGIS) and Jody Garnett (GeoCat) for making this release.
+This is Peter's first time making a GeoServer release and we would like to thank him for volunteering.

 ## Security Considerations